Graylog2/documentation/pages/archiving/setup.rst

 AWS Assume Role (ARN)
 ~~~~~~~~~~~~~~~~~~~~~

-This is typically used for buckets that you don’t own.
-For example, if someone gave you temporary
+This is typically used for allowing cross-account access to a bucket.
+See `ARN <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_
-permissions to their bucket, you would need to use this configuration.
+for further details.

 Spool Directory
 ~~~~~~~~~~~~~~~

-The Spool Directory is always writable for the upload process to persist.
+The archiving process needs this directory to store some temporary data, before it can be uploaded to S3.

-Before Graylog upload archives to the S3, it has to write them into the file system.
-As soon as Graylog writes these segments, they are uploaded.
+This directory should be writable and have enough space to fit 10 times the *Max Segment Size*.

-Keep in mind you need 5 gigabytes of free disk space in this directory to manage 10 segments at 500 megabytes.
-However, it may use less memory because it deletes files as soon as they upload.
+You can make adjustments in the form mentioned in :ref:`archive-config-form`.

 AWS Region
 ~~~~~~~~~~

-By default, Graylog pulls the region from your file systems.
+Select the AWS region where you archiving bucket resides in.
+If none is selected, Graylog tries

-If you choose to select a region, you should use the one where you created the bucket.
+to get the region from your file system or process environment.

 If you are not using AWS, you do not need to configure this.

 S3 Output Base Path
 ~~~~~~~~~~~~~~~~~~~